What’s the only part of the job search people hate more than networking?

 Not only do you deserve that the content you invest your heart and energy into actually gets read and respected.
 But as a job seeker, your time is tremendously precious.
 Spend it wisely!

 One of my favorite Tim Ferriss quotes is “Even if this fails, what other benefits can I derive from it?”
 The magic of this template is that it also prepares you for the interview.

-What you have in your letter is a stellar response to the always-asked question “Why are you interested in this position?”
-By going through this process, you can now state clearly and succinctly the 2-3 reasons why you are the perfect fit for this role.
+After following our step-by-step guide, what you'll have in your letter is a stellar response to the always-asked question “Why are you interested in this position?”
+You'll be able to state clearly and succinctly why you are the perfect fit for this role.

-Even if you’re interviewing for a similar role at a different company, you’ve already done the hard work of asking yourself what positions you to succeed in this role and this industry.
+Even if you’re interviewing for a similar role at a different company, you’ll have already done the hard work of asking yourself what positions you to succeed in this role and this industry.
 The content becomes your persuasive professional narrative that you’ll use over and over again.

-Before closing, I should mention that I have seen seriously strong cover letters that get creative by including pictures or pledges or unique personal touches.
+I should mention that I have seen seriously strong cover letters that get creative by including pictures or pledges or unique personal touches.
 This is particularly effective when crafting outreach emails to prospective employers you’re dying to work for, but it also requires more finesse, time, and risk.
-We’ll cover this in a future installment, but in the meantime, rest assured that this is the strongest “bang for your 20-minute buck” option.